Sanfee18/triton-server/README.md

 **1. Choose a Base Image**

-Start by choosing a suitable Triton base image from the official [NVIDIA Docker repository](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags).
+Start by choosing a suitable Triton base image from the official [NVIDIA Docker catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver/tags).
 This base image must align with the backend needed for your model.

-Since our models are going to be loaded using Python via Hugging Face's diffusers library, we used the Docker image which only supports PyTorch and Python backends:
+Since our models are going to be loaded using `Python` via Hugging Face's diffusers library, we used the Docker image which only supports **PyTorch** and **Python** backends:
 ```bash
 FROM nvcr.io/nvidia/tritonserver:24.08-pyt-python-py3
 ```